Structural results for the Tree Builder Random Walk: Proof of Theorem : General Condition for Transfer Principle

 \section{Proof of Theorem \ref{thm:generaltransfer}: General Condition for Transfer Principle}

-In this section, we will introduce the general condition \mixc, which, once being satisfied by the \name, gives us a way to transfer results from the BA-model to the \name\ (Theorem~\ref{thm:generaltransfer}).
+In this section, we will work with the general condition \mixc\ (see Definition \ref{def:TP}), which, once being satisfied by the \name, gives us a way to transfer results from the BA-model to the \name\ (Theorem~\ref{thm:generaltransfer}).
 The proof relies on a coupling argument with the BA-model done in Section~\ref{ss:coupling}.
 Thus, we will first construct such a coupling and then, in Section~\ref{ss:proofgeneraltransfer}, we show how to obtain the transfer principle from it.